 The District utilizes an encumbrance accounting system under which purchase orders, contracts, and other commitments for the expenditure of monies are recorded in order to reserve that portion of the applicable appropriation.
-Encumbrances are liquidated when the commitments are paid and all outstanding encumbrances are liquidated at June 30 since they do not constitute expenditures or liabilities.
+Encumbrances are liquidated when the commitments are paid and all outstanding encumbrances lapse at June 30.

-Fund Balance - Governmental Funds
+Fund Balance

-As of June 30, 2014, the fund balance of the Measure M General Obligation Bonds was classified as follows:
+As of June 30, 2017, the fund balance of Measure M General Obligation Bonds (Measure M) was classified as follows: